grafana/grafana/docs/sources/alerting/fundamentals/notification-policies/index.md

 -->

 {{% admonition type="note" %}}
-This means that notifications will **not** be sent any sooner than 5 minutes (default) since the last batch of updates were delivered, regardless of wether the alert rule interval for those alert instances was lower.
+This means that notifications will **not** be sent any sooner than 5 minutes (default) since the last batch of updates were delivered, regardless of whether the alert rule interval for those alert instances was lower.
 {{% /admonition %}}

 **Default** 5 minutes